 Traditional halide perovskites are three-dimensional with an ABX 3 crystal structure; where A and B are two different cations and X is the anion.
 By altering the choice of cations and anions which make up the structure, the properties can be tuned over a wide range; which makes perovskites a highly versatile material.
 There is now increasing interest in so-called 2D or layered perovskites, with an A2 BX4 or ABX4 crystal structure; where the size of the A cation is made so large as to reduce the dimensionality of the structure.
 An example of a 2D perovskite is α-(DMEN)PbBr4 which is a promising whitelight emitter; the structure of which is shown in Figure 2.³ In α-(DMEN)PbBr4, the large 2-(Dimethylamino)-ethylamine (DMEN) cations separate the Pb-Br octahedra into sheets, creating a quasi 2D system.

 The move from 3D to 2D has a profound influence on the photophysical properties of the perovskite.
 In 3D perovskites the polarisable 3D lattice screens the electrostatic attraction between photogenerated electron-hole pairs, resulting in free electrons and holes.
 In contrast; the layered structure of 2D perovskites confines the photoexcited electrons and holes, resulting in strongly bound electron-hole pairs called excitons.
 It is self-trapping of these excitons that is thought to be responsible for the white-light emission in these systems.4 Photoluminescence spectroscopy is a powerful tool to better understand the photophysics of excitonic perovskites and drive further development.

 Download our application note: Photoluminescence spectroscopy of a white light emitting perovskite structure .

-To find out how our team at Edinburgh Instruments can help you with your research requirements of perovskite structures, simply contact us today.
+If you are working with perovskite structures and would like to find out how our team at Edinburgh Instruments can help you with your research, simply contact us today.